-Dr. Cara Tasher, Director of Choral Activities
+Dr. Cara Tasher, Director of Choral Studies

 Choral music is a tradition that fosters community-building, cooperation, harmony and personal satisfaction among participants of diverse backgrounds and skills, with the human voice being the common denominator.

 The University of North Florida choral department is led by Dr. Cara Tasher, Director of Choral Studies since 2006.
 Read full biography.